fupelaqu/node-security-middleware/README.md

  * Returns the privileges granted to the user mapped to this username as an array of string
  *
  * @param username
- * @returns the privileges granted to the user mapped to this username as an array of string */
+ * @returns the privileges granted to the user mapped to this username as an array of string within the callback
+ * @throws any error within the callback
+ */
-Store.prototype.loadUserPrivileges = function(username) {
+Store.prototype.loadUserPrivileges = function(username, callback) {
     ...
 };